cdrice26/Google-Sheets-Weather-Dashboard/README.md

 This project requires several steps to get it up and running.
 1. Firstly, make a copy of [the template spreadsheet](https://docs.google.com/spreadsheets/d/1GiUcfSWQMCAxjBuimgX5b03_4uphjIClsd7G2R2KFRM/edit?pli=1&gid=0#gid=0) and save it somewhere in your Google Drive.
 2. Clone the repo, run `npm install`, and all that.
 3. Make sure you have [Clasp](https://github.com/google/clasp) set up and are logged in.
-Follow their instructions to link your `dist/` directory in your clone to a script project in your copy of the template spreadsheet.
+4. Create a `.clasp.json` file in the root of this repo.
+Inside it, it should be an object with two properties:
+  - `scriptId`, which you can get by opening your spreadsheet, going to Extensions > Apps Script, then File > Properies > Script ID.
+  - `rootDir`, which should be the absolute path to the `dist/` directory in this repo.
-4. Run `npm run build` to upload this script.
+6. Run `npm run build` to upload this script.
-5. Use the spreadsheet!
+7. Use the spreadsheet!
 It'll automatically load the ZIP you input on launch, and you can always enter a new ZIP and click update to get new weather.

 ## External APIs
 This relies on [Zippopotam.us](https://zippopotam.us) and [Open-Meteo](https://open-meteo.com).
 Thanks to the maintainers of these services!